-This month, the whole month, we celebrate senior pets with National Adopt a Senior Pet Month and we hope that many senior pets will find forever-loving homes.
+This month, the whole month, we celebrate senior pets with Adopt a Senior Pet Month, and we hope that many senior pets will find forever-loving homes.

 The shelters are full of senior pets that were either homeless their whole lives or were left there by their owners because they did not know how to handle them once they reached their golden age.

-And, that is very sad because senior pets are more loving than young ones and they have so much love to offer.
+And that is very sad because adopting senior pets means adopting a canine that requires more loving than young ones, and they have so much love to offer.
 Young animals need so much patience and training, that the senior pets don’t need from you.
 They just need love and daily walking.

 A lot of our seniors have grown up with a dog, and sometimes these dogs are the seniors we love.
-We want to raise awareness for the relationships that senior pets build with their owners, so we encourage people to adopt elderly dogs or cats in need.
+Through this senior dog month, we want to raise awareness for the relationships that senior pets build with their owners, so we encourage people to adopt elderly dogs or cats in need.
 Why do we care about raising awareness for elderly pets?